-| PEI Class | Traffic Level | Application (Where to use) |
+| PEI Class | Load Level | Application (Where to use) |

 |---|---|---|

-| PEI I - II | Light | Exclusively for wall application or residential bathrooms.
+| PEI I - II | Minimal | Exclusively for wall laying or bathrooms in private homes.
 Not suitable for commercial use. |

-| PEI III | Medium | Small offices without street access, hotel rooms, low-traffic boutiques. |
+| PEI III | Medium | Small offices without street access, hotel rooms, boutiques with low traffic. |

-| PEI IV | Heavy | Restaurants, cafes, hotel lobbies, large office centers, medical facilities. |
+| PEI IV | High | Restaurants, cafes, hotel lobbies, large office centers, medical facilities. |

 | PEI V | Extreme | Shopping malls, airports, train stations, supermarkets, entrance groups.
 Maximum protection. |